Part of our Databases MCP category.

-Mem0 is the most well-funded, most-starred memory layer in the AI ecosystem — 49,800+ GitHub stars, $23.9M in funding, and a platform used by thousands of developers.
-Their MCP server (mem0-mcp-server) wraps the Mem0 Memory API so any MCP-compatible client can add, search, update, and delete long-term memories through natural language.
+Mem0 is the most well-funded, most-starred memory layer in the AI ecosystem — 53,500+ GitHub stars, $24M in funding, and a platform used by thousands of repositories.
+Their MCP integration is available through the mem0-mcp-server PyPI package (v0.2.1) and the newer Mem0 Plugin for AI Editors (9 MCP tools with lifecycle hooks), wrapping the Mem0 Memory API so any MCP-compatible client can add, search, update, and delete long-term memories through natural language.

-Unlike Anthropic’s official Knowledge Graph Memory server (which stores everything in a local JSONL file), Mem0 is a managed cloud service with semantic search, automatic memory extraction, and optional graph memory.
+Unlike Anthropic’s official Knowledge Graph Memory server (which stores everything in a local JSONL file), Mem0 is a managed cloud service with semantic search, automatic memory extraction, and entity linking (which replaced the older graph memory approach in v2.0.0).
 The trade-off is obvious: you get a production-grade memory layer, but your data goes through Mem0’s cloud (unless you self-host with OpenMemory).

 What It Does